skypjack/entt/docs/md/entity.md

 registry.ctx().emplace<const time &>(clock);
 ```

-Note that `insert_or_assign` doesn't support aliased properties and users must
+Note that `insert_or_assign` does not support aliased properties and users must
 necessarily use `emplace` or `emplace_as` for this purpose.<br/>
 When `insert_or_assign` is used to update an aliased property, it _converts_
 the property itself into a non-aliased one.

 From the point of view of the user, there are no differences between a variable
 that is managed by the registry and an aliased property.
 However, read-only
-variables aren't accessible as non-const references:
+variables are not accessible as non-const references:

 ```cpp
 // read-only variables only support const access